davenaylor/postie/readme.txt

 * Login to WordPress as an administrator
 * Goto the Plugins tab in the WordPress Admin Site
 * Activate "Postie"
-* Goto to the "Options" tab and click on the sub-tab "Configure Postie" to configure it.
+* Goto to the "Settings" tab and click on the sub-tab "Configure Postie" to configure it.
+* Make sure you enter the mailserver information correctly, including the type of connection and the port number.
+Common port configurations:
+  * pop3: 110
+  * pop3-ssl: 995
+  * imap: 143
+  * imap-ssl: 993
-* (Postie ignores the settings under Options->Writing->Writing-by-Email)
+* (Postie ignores the settings under Settings->Writing->Writing-by-Email)

 Setup a cronjob to pull down the get_mail.php
-Example:
+Examples:
 */5 * * * * /usr/bin/lynx --source http://www.economysizegeek.com/wp-content/plugins/postie/get_mail.php >/dev/null 2>&1

-This fetches the mail every five mintues.
+This fetches the mail every five minutes with lynx.

 If you don't have access to cron - check out "Cronless Postie"

-== Options ==
+== Options and Settings ==
 * You can set the starting characters for you signature so that it is removed from the posting message
 * You can set a list of banned file names so if you provider adds